jfrosch/GrailsMicroFederation/README.md

-# TinyG3Federation
+# A Small Grails Federation
-A tiny, two-service Grails 3 microservice federation
+This is a tiny, two-service Grails 3 microservice federation supported by Eureka, Zuul and Hystrix from Spring Could / Netflix OSS.